Accessibility-Specific Crisis Support (Global)

 Low-demand, sensory-aware, slower-paced, and neurodivergent-friendly crisis support may fit better.

-I need someone to understand my access needs
+I need communication access

 I am helping someone else